Skip to content

 • Request a Consultation

-Home » Blog » Are Trust Distributions Taxable?
+Home » Blog » Are Trust Distributions Taxable? | Trust Tax Rates Explained

-Are Trust Distributions Taxable?
+Are Trust Distributions Taxable? | Trust Tax Rates Explained

 Search

-When a successor trustee takes over management of a trust upon the death of the trust creator (called the settlor, grantor or trustor), one of their chief responsibilities will be distributing the money and property held by the trust to beneficiaries.
-As is often the case with transfers of money or property, taxes may have to be paid, but who pays them?
-Are trust distributions taxable to the recipient?
-Or, do trusts pay taxes?
-Are they taxable at all?
+One of the key responsibilities of the successor trustee is distributing money and property held by the trust to beneficiaries.
+As is often the case with transfers of money and property, taxes may have to be paid.
+But who pays them?

-We wish we had a simple answer for you, but the subject of trust administration and taxation is a complex one.
-Luckily, this article can serve as a guide for trustees who need help navigating trust taxation (though it is still advisable for them to work alongside an experienced probate attorney or accountant, as not following taxation procedures could land them in trouble, not just with the IRS but also with beneficiaries of the trust, who could sue them for fiduciary misconduct).
+Because of the complexities inherent in trust taxation, it is advisable for trustees — regardless of their experience level — to work alongside an experienced probate attorney or accountant, as not following taxation procedures could land them in trouble, not just with the IRS but also with beneficiaries of the trust, who could sue them for fiduciary misconduct.

 TELL US WHAT HAPPENED.
 WE’LL BE IN TOUCH SOON.